Binding Financial Agreements on the Central Coast

 The Agreement must contain certificates signed by the solicitor for each party providing that the solicitors gave Independent Legal Advice to each respective party.
 Once the Agreement is signed one party must receive the original Agreement and the other party must receive a copy.
 The document must specify the extent if any spousal maintenance is provided or not.

-Reasons For Binding Financial Agreements
+Reasons for Binding Financial Agreements

 The reasons for Binding Financial Agreements include the following: